“What are the orange scarves for?”, my children quickly asked the guides. “Well kids, we’re about to get very dirty!”

 Pristine Mountain Waterfall

 We also took tons of pictures of the kids going in the water, doing all sorts of poses and jumps.
 Trip Tip: Be sure to wear closed-toed shoes that can get wet!
-You can rent them from Kauai ATV tours or bring your own.
+You can rent them from the Kauai ATV tour company or bring your own.
 You can’t go in the waterfall without them!

 Let’s get Muddier!